-Although the introduction of exotic species into the oceans can increase food production, it can also have a detrimental effect on existing fish stocks.
-The accidental and intentional introduction of invasive species is recognised is one of the leading threats to native aquatic biodiversity.
-333 Invasive species can push out their native counterparts, cause habitat loss as well as 'ecological chaos'.
-334
+species is recognised in one of the leading threats to native aquatic biodiversity333.
+Invasive species can push out their native counterparts, cause habitat loss as well as "ecological chaos334."

 Furthermore, climate change will have a significant impact on our oceans.
-In particular, dense-shelf water cascading will be affected, which is essential for cleaning polluted water and carrying nutrients to deeper parts of the ocean.335 It is predicted that the impact of climate change on fisheries will alter ocean ecosystems in the years to come.336 However, one of the biggest impacts already seen today is a loss in productivity.337
+In particular, dense-shelf water cascading will be affected, which is essential for cleaning polluted water and carrying nutrients to deeper parts of the ocean335.

+However, one of the biggest impacts already seen today is a loss in productivity336.
 Declining fish stocks will have a significant impact on current and future food security.
-Poor coastal populations in Western Africa and South East Asia are dependent on fisheries as a source of energy and protein, as well as employment opportunities.338 In answer to declining fish stocks many have turned to aquaculture (fish farming).
-Although it is one of the ecosystem services that have been enhanced in the past 50 years, it has its own
+Poor coastal populations in Western Africa and South-East Asia are dependent on fisheries as a source of energy and protein, as well as employment opportunities337.
+In answer to declining fish stocks many have turned to aquaculture (fish farming).
+Although it is one of the ecosystem services that have been enhanced in the past 50 years, it has its own negative consequences338.
+Aquaculture is promoted on the promise that it will improve food security and the livelihoods of the poor, whilst limiting the exploitation of wild fish stocks.
+However, as many farmed fish are living off fishmeal, overexploitation of fishstocks has not gone down as much as expected.
+In addition, aquacultural practices usually have a negative impact on local fishing community's access to food, such as was the case in Senegal and Argentina when the European Union where granted fishing rights for endangered and locally used species339.